 If you sign your driver package properly, users will see a friendly prompt when they install it in Windows Vista, 7, or 8:

 The name in the prompt comes from from the INF file's DriverPackageDisplayName directive and the publisher comes from the verified signature on the CAT file.

 However, if you don't sign your driver package, users will see a big red warning when they install it in Windows Vista or 7:

-Driver package installation in Windows 8
+Driver package installation in Windows 8 and above